On this page

 - Possible former addresses

-How records help
+When public records help

-| Record type | How it helps with identity |
+| Record type | How it helps with identification |

 |---|---|

-| Criminal Record Search | Connects names to broader legal history and likely jurisdictions |
+| Criminal record search | Connects names to broader legal history and likely jurisdictions |

-| Arrest Record Search | Points to booking activity or likely county signals |
+| Arrest record search | Points to booking activity or likely county signals |

-| Court Record Search | Confirms a case trail once the location is clearer |
+| Court record search | Confirms a case trail once location is clearer |

+The best match is the one that fits the clues.
 The goal is not to click the first result that looks close.
 The goal is to confirm the person who best fits the full pattern of city, age, relatives, and related records.

 Mistakes to avoid

-- Using one clue by itself
+Using one clue by itself

-- Ignoring location and relative patterns
+Ignoring location and relative patterns

-- Assuming a shared name means a shared identity
+Assuming a shared name means a shared identity

-- Going local before identity is narrowed
+Going local before identity is narrowed

 Start Here: Enter Any Name To View Records